Ch3ckm4t3C1ph3r/Lenovo-Ideapad-320-14ISK-_Coreboot-Adaptation_/README.md

 ## Personalized modifications
 Here you find patches to payloads (secondsry & primary).

+* GRUB2 below text modification
 <!-- Patches Links -->

+### How to apply this patches?
+Copy the `.patch` file in the coreboot root directory and execute this commands.

+* GRUB2 below text modification

 ## References
 [^1]: [Coreboot Documentation](https://doc.coreboot.org/index.html).